 What happens if I’m with another fund and switch to Phoenix Health?

-For any waiting periods you’ve already served with your current health fund, these will switch with you.^ Likewise, if you have any discounts or loadings with your current health fund, these will be recorded on a Transfer Certificate and applied to your new cover so you don’t have to start again.
+For any Waiting Periods you’ve already served with your current health fund, these will switch with you.^ Likewise, if you have any discounts or loadings with your current health fund, these will be recorded on a Transfer Certificate and applied to your new cover so you don’t have to start again.

 Still have questions?